adrinv2/IMD_CODING_Transcode/idex.md

 ### Methods
 In order to achieve this, I found online two tools that could provide me all the metadata on each image.

 The first was [Image forensic](http://www.imageforensic.org/).
 From this, under the EXIF tab (exchangeable image file format) I was able to find the numerical data of each format for each image specifically.
+The Exchangeable Image File Format is a standard that specifies the formats for images, sound, and ancillary tags used by digital cameras, in this case providing metadata of the image as well as additional information.

 ### Tools